sungchun12/iot-python-webapp/README.md

 - Explore how to read and write to a bigtable database with python: [cloud function src](tf_modules/modules/data_pipeline/cloud_function_src/main.py)
 - Show me how to do it better and how YOU are using it! ;)

-_See bottom of this README for specific directories and links related to the above_

 ## Architecture Diagram

 _What you can ALSO make!_